 - Inflatable PFD/ Re-Arm Kit/ Harness / Tether

 For starters, most racing boats will be weight and space sensitive.
 Captains will typically put a cap on the amount you can bring by limiting your bag size.
 Generally speaking, you’re safe in the 20 – 35 liter range.
-The Gill Waterproof Backpack is a great choice.
 It’s not completely necessary to have a dry bag as it will be stored, but you are on a boat, so it doesn’t hurt.
-If you go for water resistant bag, a dry case like the Musto Waterproof Tablet Case is just enough to store the essentials (wallet, keys, phone etc.).
+If you go for water resistant bag, make sure you have a small a dry case just big enough to store the essentials (wallet, keys, phone etc.).

 It’s important to remember when you’re ocean racing you could face a range of temperatures from day to night.
 But when you’re sailing to Bermuda in June, it’s a pretty safe bet to say you’re going to be in the sun and it’s going to be hot.
-I prefer a long sleeve tech shirt like this Musto UV Fast Dry Long Sleeve T-Shirt.
-Following the number one apparel rule on the water of no cotton, this UPF 40 quick dry shirt offers protection from the sun and the heat.
-This particular Musto version has an anti-bacterial treatment to prevent odor – important when you’re sharing a very small space with 8 other ripe dudes for 5 days.
+I prefer a long sleeve tech shirt in a light color.
+Following the number one apparel rule on the water of no cotton, a quick dry shirt offers protection from the sun and the heat.
 Good rule of thumb for a race that distance is 2 tech shirts.

 Same rules apply for shorts.
 Look for lightweight, quick dry options.
 No cotton!
-The Gill UV Tec Shorts are a great option and even have UPF 50+ protection.
-Throw those bad boys on over of some Patagonia Capilene Daily Boxer Briefs and you’ll be good to go.
+Camet, Gill,Musto, Zhik and others offer sailing specific shorts options that all offer high SPF sun protection.
+Throw those bad boys on over of some Patagonia Capiline quick dry boxer briefs and you’ll be good to go.
 One pair of shorts will usually suffice, but 2 pairs of underwear is a must.

 For the cooler night watch, you’ll want to pack some type of baselayer.
-Merino wool or Capilene and again, no cotton.
-A nice midweight like Patagonia Capilene Midweight Pants or Patagonia Cap Midweight Crew Shirt should be warm enough for a summer race.
-You’ll want to squeeze in a midlayer top too, just in case the nights are especially chilly.
-Henri Lloyd Force Layer Top or Helly Hansen VTR 1/2 Zip Long Sleeve Shirt are both lightweight and extremely packable.
+Wicking polester is best, and again, no cotton.
+A nice midweight pants and crew shirt should be warm enough for a summer race.
+You’ll want to squeeze in a long sleeve midlayer top too, just in case the nights are especially chilly.
 I never sail a race without a pair of Smartwool Light Insulated Socks on board.
 Warm dry comfortable feet at night, will keep you in the game.
 If it’s looking like a potentially stormy or wet race, grab an extra pair of socks, and be prepared to be spending a lot more time in baselayers and foulies than your tech shirts.

 Hands and Toes

 There are a few footwear options for an offshore race.
 Rocky Gore-Tex Socks are great for when you don’t want to wear your offshore boots but want to keep your feet dry, my personal preference.
 Just pair them with a normal wicking sock and a sailing sport shoe.
-When you the “you know what” really hits the fan on deck though, you’ll want a boot.
-The Zhik ZK Seaboot 800 with Gaiter – ideal for when you want t to be glued to the deck with warm dry feet.
+When the “you know what” really hits the fan on deck though, you’ll want a boot.
+Investing in a good pair of waterproof and breathable offshore boots can make all of the difference – ideal for when you want t to be glued to the deck with warm dry feet.

 Hands are equally as important as your feet.
 Make sure you stash two pairs of gloves.
-My personal favorites are the Atlas Thermal Fit Gloves.
 You’ll be glad when you have a spare dry pair stashed away when one pair is soaking wet.

 ODDS AND ENDS

-Another must have offshore – a head Lamp – Tikka Plus 2 Headlamp.
+Another must have offshore – a head Lamp.
 Whether rummaging around below decks at night, or doing a sail change on the bow, a little illumination is a huge life saver.

 You’ll want a good hat.
-Gill Technical Wide Brimmed Hat has a wide brim to keep the sun off your face and neck and is also quick drying and UPF rated.
+Something that has a wide brim to keep the sun off your face and neck and is also quick drying and UPF rated.
 When my bald head doesn’t have a hat on it, you better believe I’m covered in Z-Blok Sunscreen.
 Don’t forget your other light toiletries- only the essentials.
 Toothbrush, ear plugs, camping towel or shammy.
 Throw in the baby wipes and Gold Bond and you can’t go wrong.